MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 ### What is `makeLenses`

 The function `makeLenses` indeed does some magic!
 From its type signature `makeLenses :: Language.Haskell.TH.Syntax.Name -> Language.Haskell.TH.Lib.DecsQ`, you can see it has something to do with [Template Haskell](https://wiki.haskell.org/Template_Haskell).
 It is GHC extension that allows metaprogramming.
 In this case, the function `makeLenses` builds lenses (and traversals) with a sensible default configuration.
 You need to provide the data type name where the record starts with an underscore and it will basically generate lenses for you.

-Template Haskell is very powerful and allows you to do interesting stuff, but is very advanced and we will leave it up to you if you want to look at it...
+Template Haskell is very powerful and allows you to do interesting stuff, but it is pretty advanced and we will leave it up to you if you want to look at it...
+Also, Template Haskell is relevant just for GHC, other compilers do not support it.
+Last, but not least, Template-Haskell programmes compile (even) longer.

 ## Task assignment